-Key tasks
+Key Tasks

 The size and scope of the Treasurer's job will depend on the size and complexity of the Parish.
-But each Treasurer will be expected to:
+But each Treasurer will be expected to:-

 - Carry out the financial policy of the PCC.
 The PCC has the responsibility of both raising and spending money to meet its responsibilities.
-The Treasurer implements their decisions. - Prepare an annual budget to assist the PCC plan its income and expenditure for the next year. - Record all financial transactions carried out on behalf of the PCC. - Monitor the church's finances throughout the year, and alert the PCC if any difficulties are likely. - Ensure that the PCC meets all its financial obligations, such as clergy expenses or insuring the church buildings against fire, theft and public liability. - Maintain, and set-up if needed, a book-keeping system. - Prepare the annual accounts for the Annual Parochial Church Meeting, ensuring that the accounts comply with current Charity Commission requirements.
+The Treasurer implements their decisions. - Prepare an annual budget to assist the PCC plan its income and expenditure for the next year. - Record all financial transactions carried out on behalf of the PCC. - Monitor the church's finances throughout the year and alert the PCC if any difficulties are likely. - Ensure that the PCC meets all its financial obligations, such as clergy expenses or insuring the church buildings against fire, theft and public liability. - Maintain, and set-up if needed, a book-keeping system. - Prepare the annual accounts for the Annual Parochial Church Meeting, ensuring that the accounts comply with current Charity Commission requirements. - Submit the annual return of Parish Finance on the Church of England portal.